Val Thorens, France

 The Altapura stands out in the Val Thorens landscape with its strikingly bold and Nordic architecture.
 Built and run by the Sibuet family, who have much experience in running ski hotels in the Alps, the Altapura offers modern five star luxury and efficient, personal service, at the top of the world's largest ski area.
 Based at the foot of the slopes, it has a perfect ski in/ski out location, and is only 400m away from the centre of Val Thorens.

-The hotel calls itself a "ski palace", and it certainly is glamorous and was included in the Condé Nast Traveler Hot List for 2012.
+The hotel calls itself a "ski palace", and it certainly is glamorous.
 Birch walls and furniture, brightly coloured fabrics, stone bathrooms and a Mac Mini in every room, every tiny detail is stylish.
 The choice of rooms range from a cosy double to a family suite, all with views of the mountains, out of oversized windows.

 Guests have a good restaurant choice.
 From the 2.Mille.3 terrace and its extensive lunch menu, or international cuisine in the evening, or from brasserie dining at Les Enfants Terribles serving classic dishes with a twist, to traditional and more unusual fondues at La Laiterie, there's every reason to stay here.